Best Sharpeners for Colored Pencils

-Hand-cranked sharpeners often require clamping them to a desk, so they are less portable.
+Hand-cranked sharpeners often require being clamped to a desk, so they are less portable.

-Hand-cranked sharpeners offer a medium between handheld and electric, giving you a good amount of control while being faster, and requiring less effort, than a handheld.
+Hand-cranked sharpeners offer a medium between handheld and electric, giving you a good amount of control while being faster and taking less effort than a handheld.
 And, unlike with electric, you don’t need a power source.

 Reviews of the best colored pencil sharpeners